aheirich/AMI2/doc/toplevel.md

 Each cluster node supports multiple workers, typically one per core.
 The cluster can be scaled to support arbitrarily high data rates.

+The entire system is synchronized to the event timestamps.
+Time is divided into intervals ccording to a desired user interface display rate, typically 20 Hz.
+All results are maintained in bins according to the time interval in which they occur.

 A worker processes an event by feeding the data to a computation graph which is a series of transformations.
 The computation graph is defined by the Graph Manager according to requests from clients.
-It is implemented as a python program that is assembled and optimized by the Graph Manager.
+It is implemented as a python program that is maintained by the Graph Manager.
-The program can compute sums of data across frames.
-The worker sends outputs of the computation graph to the Collector.
+The worker sends outputs of the computation graph to the Local Reducer.
+The worker only sends output at the desired display rate.
+This results in a substantial reduction of the data rate compared to the original event data.

-A Collector receives outputs from a set of workers.
+A Local Reducer receives outputs from a set of workers.
-It filters and buffers the outputs according to a collector graph that is similar to the computation graph.
-The collector graph is implemented as a python program and is maintained by the Graph Manager in response to client requests.

-The purpose of the collector graph is to buffer and filter data before passing it to the Result store.
-The collector graph reduces the data rate from the workers to the Heartbeat Rate of the system.
+It repeats the (commutative) operations of the computation graph applied to the results from the workers.
-The Heartbeat Rate is the perceptual threshold of 20 Hz.
-This is the rate at which the Result Store is updated and also the Clients.
+For example, a worker may choose to compute the sum of a series of sensor images within a time interval.
+The Local Reducer applies the computation graph operations to the outputs from workers on a single cluster node.

+One or more Global Reducers combine results from Local Reducers.
+Just like Local Reducers, Global Reducers apply the commutative operation of the computation graph to their inputs.
+They produce an output back into the Results store.

 Clients may be GUIs, web browsers, devices, or file proxies.